Address: PO Box 436, 501 Chiloquin Blvd., Chiloquin 97624

 Land Base Acreage: no reservation land

-Kla-Mo-Ya Casino, a full service travel center and a wellness center
+Kla-Mo-Ya Casino, Crater Lake truck stop, travel center and hotel, wellness center

 Points of Interest